Turing patterns resulting from a Sturm-Liouville problem: Introduction

+The original Turing model became a master piece of mathematical modeling in biology and the best known model for explaining biological pattern formation.
+However, in recent years there have been great advances in understanding both the mathematical and biological aspects of this theory, including its generalization to a range of settings beyond the assumptions established by Turing \cite{kondo,krause}.

-A step further is to generalize the theory for pattern formation introduced by Turing to consider more realistic situations.
-For instance, in all the above, it has been assumed that $D_u$ and $D_v$ are constant diffusion coefficients.
-Experimental evidence that in some biological systems spatial inhomogeneities are importan to regulate patterns lead to several generalizations of the reaction diffusion problem: when one of the diffusion coefficients either depends on the spatial variables \cite{maini1992,benson1998} or is discontinuous \cite{maini1992,wei2009}; time-dependent \cite{sherrat1995} or concentration-dependent diffusion coefficients \cite{roussel2004,gambino,das}; spatially varying parameters \cite{page2003,page2005}; reaction diffusion system in a chanel with the projected Fick-Jacobs-Zwanzig operator (with a diffusion coefficient that depends on the longitudinal coordinate) \cite{chacon}, as well as pattern formation with superdiffusion \cite{liu} or anomalous diffusion \cite{hernandez}.
+One possible generalization of the original theory is to consider spatial heterogeneity as a way to obtain irregular patterns.
+The experimental evidence that in some biological systems spatial inhomogeneities are importan to regulate patterns lead to several generalizations of the reaction-diffusion problem: when one of the diffusion coefficients either depends on the spatial variables \cite{maini1992,benson1998} or is discontinuous \cite{maini1992,wei2009}; time-dependent \cite{sherrat1995} or concentration-dependent diffusion coefficients \cite{roussel2004,gambino,das}; spatially varying parameters \cite{page2003,page2005}; reaction-diffusion system in a channel with the projected Fick-Jacobs-Zwanzig operator (with a diffusion coefficient that depends on the longitudinal coordinate) \cite{chacon}; and pattern formation with superdiffusion \cite{liu} or anomalous diffusion \cite{hernandez,khudhair}.
+A recent advance in the study of pattern formation in spatially heterogeneous reaction-diffusion systems was made in \cite{vangorder}, where a more general instability criterion, which can be applied to spatially heterogeneous systems, was proposed as well as a procedure to calculate nonlinear mode coefficients as a way to understand the influences of each spatial mode on the long-time evolution of a pattern.